MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 ---
-title: Quickstart - Install Ansible on an Azure VM
+title: Quickstart - Configure Ansible on an Azure VM
 description: In this quickstart, learn how to install and configure Ansible on an Azure VM for managing Azure resources.
 keywords: ansible, azure, devops, bash, cloudshell, playbook, azure cli, powershell, azure powershell ms.topic: quickstart